Divorce cases often involve a detailed consideration of many...Read More

 Family Law and Commercial Litigation Lawyer Serving Northern New Jersey and New York

 At Leopold Law, we understand that your legal needs require knowledgeable and dedicated representation.
-After more than 25 years of handling real estate, commercial litigation, debt collection, personal injury, and family law matters, Bergen County attorney Howard Leopold has accumulated the experience and resources necessary to pursue your objectives.
+After more than 25 years of handling real estate, commercial litigation, debt collection, personal injury, and family law matters, Bergen County, New Jersey divorce attorney Howard Leopold has accumulated the experience and resources necessary to pursue your objectives.
 He can assist clients throughout Northern New Jersey and in New York.Protecting Your Interests in a Divorce Proceeding

-At Leopold Law, we regularly advise individuals who are seeking to dissolve a marriage and represent them in any related court proceedings or mediation.
+As a New Jersey divorce lawyer, Howard Leopold regularly advises individuals who are seeking to dissolve a marriage and represents them in any related court proceedings or mediation.
 In New Jersey, a divorce complaint may be filed for a no-fault divorce, rather than claiming fault-based grounds.
 In a no-fault divorce, the parties do not present evidence of wrongdoing by one spouse that caused the marriage to end.
 The marriage is dissolved due to separation or the presence of irreconcilable differences with no reasonable chance of reconciliation.
 While separation requires that the parties have lived apart for at least 18 consecutive months, a divorce based on irreconcilable differences requires no separation period but only that the parties have experienced irreconcilable differences for at least six months.

 In New Jersey, unless there is a prenuptial agreement or the parties otherwise agree to the division of their assets, their marital property will be subject to equitable distribution by a court.
 Each spouse will typically keep his or her separate property, which is broadly defined as assets acquired by either spouse before marriage, or gifted to or inherited by one spouse during the marriage.
 Separate property may be subject to equitable division in certain situations, such as when it increases in value due to the efforts of the other spouse.
 In dividing the property equitably, the court may consider statutorily enumerated factors to determine what would be “fair.”
 An exactly even split is not required.Representation in Business Transactions and Commercial Litigation